beta-tester/RPi-PXE-Server/README.md

 ├── srv
 |   ├── img    (the real physical location of IMG files)
 |   ├── iso    (the real physical location of ISO files)
-|   ├── nfs    (the real physical location of NFS files or mountpoints)
+|   ├── nfs    (the real physical location of NFS files or mount-points)
 |   |
 |   └── tftp       (TFTP root)
 |       |